n6il/flex_50_coco/README.md

 The following ready-to-use binaries are available:

 * `dmk` -- DMK images of the disks.
-These can be used for writing to physical disks or in emulators such as David Keil's CoCo 2 emulator.
+These can be used for writing to physical disks or in emulators such as XRoar or David Keil's CoCo 2 emulator.
 * `sdf` -- SDF images for CoCo SDC

 ## Building Requirements